 This topic describes how to connect to an ApsaraDB RDS for MariaDB instance.
-After you complete the initial configurations, you can connect to your RDS instance from an Elastic Compute Service (ECS) instance or your computer.
+After you complete the initial configuration, you can connect to your RDS instance from an Elastic Compute Service (ECS) instance or your computer.

 The following operations are completed:

 Use DMS to connect to an RDS instance

 Data Management (DMS) is a graphical data management service that allows you to manage relational databases and NoSQL databases.
 It provides various features, such as data management, schema management, user authorization, security audit, trend analysis, data tracking, business intelligence (BI) charts, and performance analysis and optimization.